-the gap of each business process that has been measured with the expected target to be achieved.
+the gap of each business process has been measured with the expected target to be achieved.
 There are 3 out of 4 business processes that have reached the target, but 1 business process has not reached the target where the gap is 1 level below the target.
 The gap or gap is obtained from the difference in level between the target and the current actual condition.
 Gap analysis is carried out to make it easier for researchers to provide recommendations for improvements that need to be made by the organization.
 Based on Ministry regulation, the target is 4; if the gap is analyzed, it will get a value of 0.25.
 This value is obtained from the average target level of the selected business process capability minus the average capability level that has been measured, which is 4 – 3.75 = 0.25.

 This result can be seen on two different perspectives.
-In a negative way, it's revealed the failure of Jakarta to reach the maximum level despite the huge investment in Jakarta digitalization or the Governor's task force which intensely focuses on Jakarta Smart-city (Manoby et al., 2021).
+Negatively, it's revealed the failure of Jakarta to reach the maximum level despite the huge investment in Jakarta digitalization or the Governor's task force which intensely focuses on Jakarta Smart-city (Manoby et al., 2021).
 Beyond those caveats, it is important to notify the lookout for any achievement of Jakarta IT management.
 Jakarta province is moving several steps toward adopting IT to streamline the delivery of public services, engaging mutual communication or direct interaction with residents, counterparts, and other parties.
 Jakarta initiatives fit the development dynamic, suitable for the local context and priorities.
 As a result, Jakarta's achievement as the 50's top smart city in the world and the only city in Indonesia should be appreciated.

 Recommendation